wormhole-foundation/wormhole/whitepapers/0011_accountant.md

 - If the observation has a quorum of signatures, parse the tokenbridge payload and commit the transfer.
 - If committing the transfer fails (for example, if one of the accounts does not have a sufficient balance) then return an `Error` status and emit an `Error` event.
 Otherwise return a `Committed` status and emit a `Committed` event.

 If the guardian receives a `Committed` status for a transfer then it can immediately proceed to signing the VAA.
-If it receives an `Error` status, then it should halt further processing of the transfer (see the [Handling Rejections](https://www.notion.so/tbjump-copy-Accounting-v3-11572f647daf46f1a1e7d3ac80050ac0) section for more details).
+If it receives an `Error` status, then it should halt further processing of the transfer (see the [Handling Rejections](#handling-rejections) section for more details).
 If it receives a `Pending` status, then it should add the observation to a local database of pending transfers and wait for an event from the accountant.

 #### Observing Events from Wormhole Chain

-In addition to submitting observations to the accountant, each guardian must also set up a watcher to watch for transfers that complete asynchronously, which can happen when no observation has reached quorum for a particular `(emitter_chain, emitter_address, seuence)` tuple.
+Each guardian must set up a watcher for the accountant to watch for events emitted to signal a determination on a transfer.
+An event for a particular transfer will be emitted only when there is a quorom of pre-observations.

 There are 2 types of events that the guardian must handle:

 - Transfer committed - This indicates that an observation has reached quorum and the transfer has been committed.
-The guardian must independently verify the contents of the event and then sign the VAA if they match.
-See [this section](https://www.notion.so/tbjump-copy-Accounting-v3-11572f647daf46f1a1e7d3ac80050ac0) for more details.
+The guardian must verify the contents of the event and then sign the VAA if they match.
+See [Threat Model](#threat-model) for more details.
 - Error - This indicates that the accountant ran into an error while processing an observation.
 The guardian should halt further processing of the transfer.
-See the [Handling Rejections](https://www.notion.so/tbjump-copy-Accounting-v3-11572f647daf46f1a1e7d3ac80050ac0) section for more details
+See the [Handling Rejections](#handling-rejections) section for more details

 #### Handling stuck transfers